ibm-cloud-docs/satellite/data-security.md

 ## How is my information stored and encrypted?
 {: #sat-data-encryption}

 All personal and sensitive information is stored in an etcd database and backed up every 8 hours to {{site.data.keyword.cos_full_notm}}.
 The etcd database and {{site.data.keyword.cos_full_notm}} service instance are owned and managed by the {{site.data.keyword.satelliteshort}} service team.
 To protect your data in the etcd database, IBM creates an encryption key for each location by using an IBM-owned encryption mechanism.
 The etcd backup data that is stored in {{site.data.keyword.cos_full_notm}} are protected in transit and at rest by a root key that IBM creates and stores in an IBM-owned {{site.data.keyword.keymanagementservicelong_notm}} service instance.
 Access to this service instance is controlled by {{site.data.keyword.iamshort}} (IAM) and granted to the {{site.data.keyword.satelliteshort}} service team and IBM Site Reliability Engineers (SRE) only.

 In addition to the data that IBM stores on behalf of the customer, all {{site.data.keyword.satelliteshort}} control plane data is backed up to a customer-owned {{site.data.keyword.cos_full_notm}} bucket.
 Access to this bucket is controlled by IAM and the customer can grant or revoke access to this data for the {{site.data.keyword.satelliteshort}} service team.
 All data in the bucket is protected in transit and at rest by using a customer-owned root key in {{site.data.keyword.keymanagementservicelong_notm}}.

 ## Where is my information stored?
 {: #sat_data-location}

 The location where your information is stored depends on the {{site.data.keyword.cloud_notm}} multizone metro that manages the control plane of your {{site.data.keyword.satelliteshort}} location.
 By selecting the {{site.data.keyword.cloud_notm}} multizone metro that is closest to your {{site.data.keyword.satelliteshort}} location, your data is automatically spread across a multizone metro area for high availability.
 Because the {{site.data.keyword.cloud_notm}} multizone metro might be in a different city or country than the infrastructure hosts that you bring to your {{site.data.keyword.satelliteshort}} location, make sure that your data can be stored in the selected {{site.data.keyword.cloud_notm}} multizone metro.

 ## How can I remove my information?
 {: #sat-data-removal}

 Review your options to remove your personal and sensitive information from {{site.data.keyword.satellitelong_notm}}.
 {: shortdesc}

 Removing personal and sensitive information is permanent and non-reversible.
 Make sure that you want to permanently remove your information before you proceed.
 {: important}

-**Is my data removed when I remove the location?** </br>
+**Is my data removed when I remove the location?**

 Deleting a location does not remove all information from {{site.data.keyword.satellitelong_notm}}.
 When you delete a location, location-specific information is removed from the etcd instance that is managed by IBM.
 However, your information still exists in the {{site.data.keyword.cos_full_notm}} backup and can still be accessed by the IBM service team.

-**What options do I have to permanently remove my data?**</br>
+**What options do I have to permanently remove my data?**

 To remove all data that IBM stores, choose between the following options.
 Note that removing your personal and sensitive information requires all of your {{site.data.keyword.satelliteshort}} locations to be deleted as well.
 Make sure that you backed up your data before your proceed.

 - **Open an {{site.data.keyword.cloud_notm}} support case**: Contact IBM Support to remove your personal and sensitive information from {{site.data.keyword.satellitelong_notm}}.
 For more information, see [Getting support](/docs/get-support?topic=get-support-using-avatar).
 - **End your {{site.data.keyword.cloud_notm}} subscription**: After you end your {{site.data.keyword.cloud_notm}} subscription, all personal and sensitive information is permanently removed.